alicegodden/fishpi/README.md

 ```
 # Using FishPi with PyCharm IDE
+To get started with FishPi in PyCharm:

-Make sure you download all files [here](https://github.com/alicegodden/fishpi/tree/main/files) into your working directory in Pycharm.
+Download Project Files: Make sure you download all necessary files from  [here](https://github.com/alicegodden/fishpi/tree/main/files).
+Place these files into your working directory within PyCharm, ensuring that they are accessible to your Python scripts.

-To download the required TE sequence files, click [here](https://zenodo.org/record/13911872).
+Download TE Sequence Files: Additionally, download the required TE sequence files from Zenodo  [here](https://zenodo.org/record/13911872).
+Extract these files to uncompress them, and place them in the same working directory for seamless integration with FishPi.

 # How to Use FishPi:

-Input piRNA Sequence: Launch the FishPi application.
-Enter your piRNA sequence in the provided text field and click the "Analyse piRNA sequence" button.
+Input piRNA Sequence:
+Launch the FishPi application, and enter your piRNA sequence in the provided text box.
+Click on the "Analyse piRNA sequence" button to start the analysis.
-piRNA sequences can be obtained from your own analyses or from a repository like piRbase described above.
+(Tip: You can use your own sequences or obtain them from public repositories like piRbase.)

-View Analysis Results: FishPi will analyze the piRNA sequence and display the results in a popup window.
-The results include a bar chart showing complementary TE counts by type and chromosomal location of complementary TEs.
+View Analysis Results:
+Once the analysis is complete, FishPi will display the results in a new popup window.
+You will see a bar chart representing complementary TE counts by type, as well as a chromosomal location plot for complementary TEs.

-Export Data: You can export the complementary TE sequences to a CSV file and save the bar chart as an image file using the export buttons provided in the popup window, (Figure 1).
+Export Data:
+Export options are provided directly in the popup window for easy sharing or further analysis.
+You can save:
+The list of complementary TE sequences as a CSV file.
+The generated plots as an image file (high resolution, suitable for publications).
+(Figure 1 shows an example of the results display and export options.
+Figure 2 presents a flow chart summarizing the key steps and processes undertaken by FishPi.)

 *Figure 1- Graphic User interface for FishPi and results for dre-piRNA 5'-TACACGAAGACTGTGGTGTGATTGGGCG-3'*